nicusX/k8s-aws-application-tutorial/README.md

 For running this tutorial you need:

-- An AWS account
+- An AWS account (running the K8s cluster is going to cost few bucks).
-- A DockerHub account
+- A DockerHub account (this is free)

 You also need the following software on your machine:

 - Docker (tested with v1.9.1)
 - Kubernetes (tested with v1.3.5)
 - AWS CLI (also requires Python)
+- Maven (to compile the sample Spring Boot application)

 ## Build and publish Docker images